Outdoor / Natural Site

 Phantom voicesCold spotsSensed presenceDisembodied sounds

-Blue Limestone Park has accumulated multiple layers of paranormal folklore related to different traumatic events occurring at the site across its operational and post-operational history.
+Blue Limestone Park has accumulated multiple layers of paranormal folklore tied to different alleged traumas at the site across its operational and post-operational history.

 The most frequently documented paranormal phenomenon involves the historic tunnel separating the front and back quarries.
-This confined space is reported to be a focal point for intense paranormal activity, described as a nexus where dozens of spirits or entities congregate.
-Visitors report experiencing disembodied voices, sudden temperature drops, and an overwhelming sensation of being watched by unseen entities.
-The claustrophobic tunnel environment and historical darkness contribute to the intensity of reported experiences.
+This confined space is reported to be a focal point for intense paranormal activity, described as a place where dozens of spirits congregate.
+Visitors report disembodied voices, sudden temperature drops, and an overwhelming sensation of being watched.
+The claustrophobic environment contributes to the intensity of reported experiences.

 Notable Entities